sfe-SparkFro/xrp_balance_bot/tutorial.md

 There are multiple ways to detect when the robot stands up.
 For example, you could wait until the pitch angle gets close enough to the offset angle, if you know what that angle is.
 However, the recommended solution is use the accelerometer to detect a vertical orientation (which is how modern phones and tablets switch between landscape and portait orientations!).
 The simplest solution is to wait for the z-axis of the accelerometer to get close enough to 0.

-Once that happens, we should record the pitch angle measured by the gyroscope and store that as the offset angle.
+Once that happens, we should record the pitch angle measured by the IMU's gyroscope and store that as the offset angle.
 Within the main balance loop, we can subtract that offset angle from the measured angle to get our desired pitch angle measurement relative to the ideal vertical pitch angle.

 At the end of the main balance loop, we can look at the angle to see if it has exceeded some threshold angle, which implies that the robot has fallen over.
 In that case, we want to stop the drive motors and break out of the balance loop.